-- 5. We have relied on the information and representation made by the Company and its Officers for Systems and mechanism formed by the Company for Compliances under applicable Acts, Laws, and regulations to the Company. - 6.
-We further report that: - (a) The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act. - (b) Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the Meeting. - (c) Majority decision is carried through while the dissenting members' views are captured and recorded as part of the minutes. - (d) During the period under review company has not increased its authorized Share Capital. - (e) During the period under review company has not issued any of the non convertible debentures. - 7.
-We further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
+- (i) Minutes of Board meeting, General Meetings and Committees Meeting is properly maintained as per secretarial standard issued by Institute of Company Secretaries of India. - (ii) Statutory Register in respect of allotment of shares, Director, Related Party Transactions is properly maintained. - (iii) The Company has adequate system for prevention of Sexual Harassment of women at workplace under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 by establishing Sexual Harassment Committee. - (iv) Company has also not informed any dispute arises or complained made against the company during the period of audit. - 5.
+I have relied on the information and representation made by the Company and its Officers for Systems and mechanism formed by the Company for Compliances under applicable Acts, Laws, and regulations to the Company. - 6.
+I further report that: - (a) The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act. - (b) Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the Meeting. - (c) Majority decision is carried through while the dissenting members' views are captured and recorded as part of the minutes. - (d) During the period under review company has not increased its authorized Share Capital. - (e) During the period under review company has not issued any of the non convertible debentures. - I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-Place: Vaishali Date: 27th August 2022 Sachin Kumar Shrivastva (Company Secretary in Practice) CP No. 21674
+Place : Vaishali Date : 22th November 2023 UDIN : A055362E002160575 Sachin Kumar Shrivastva (Company Secretary in Practice) CP No. 21674